Onondaga Civic Symphony Orchestra

 Mr. Ross’s resigned to pursue graduate studies in 2000 and the orchestra again lined up a series of guest conductors to fill the gap.
 Ubaldo Valli from Ithaca, Jerry Exline from North Syracuse, David Agard from Binghamton and Keith Johnston of Syracuse took turns at the podium with Mr. Johnston finally getting the nod.
 His tenure was short lived however, since he moved out of town after one concert.

 This time the orchestra lined up two of Grant Cooper’s graduate students at Ithaca College to act as guest conductors.
 William McClain and Erik Kibelsbeck took turns conducting the orchestra and Erik was named music director in 2001.
-He has held the baton ever since, yielding only once to his friend and fellow Ithacan Cayenna Ponchione as a guest conductor for a pops concert in June 2007.
+He has held the baton ever since, though both Cayenna Ponchione and Travis Newton each conducted a concert as guests.
 Erik’s energy, musical talent, dedication, cheerful attitude and meticulousness have raised the orchestra’s performance level considerably.
 His access to talent from the School of Music at Ithaca College has also proven very useful in filling specific concert needs.

 While the makeup of the orchestra varies from concert to concert, the longevity of some of its remembers is remarkable.
-Several current members including Joan Stephenson (shown above) and Frank Mazzotti have been members since the sixties.
-Kathy Nastasi, Howard Kligerman and Lynn Hamister have been regulars almost as long.
-Fred Schlereth played with the orchestra years ago, and returned after a long hiatus.
+Pam Laffer, Howard Kligerman and Lynn Hamister have been regulars for decades.
 William Mercer put away his baton and rejoined as a violist.
 We hope they all continue for years to come.
 The survival of this institution for such a long time despite numerous difficulties is testimony to the joy that performing and listening to symphonic music brings to so many people in Central New York.

 William Bishop co 63-69